brittonlaroche/MongoDB-Demos/Stitch/rest/README.md

 ### 5. Test the REST based API add employee service through postman
 ![Postman](img/postman.jpg "postman")

-Once post man is configured use the json template below in the postman body to add a new employee.
+Once post man is configured, use the json template below by pasting it in the postman body to add a new employee.

 ```
 {